 New Zealand resident director in 2023

 When incorporating a company in New Zealand, our foreign Clients will be required to appoint a resident director in New Zealand.
-Healy Consultants Group PLC will assist our Clients in fulfilling this statutory obligation.
+Healy Consultants Group will assist our Clients in fulfilling this statutory obligation.

 Under the New Zealand Companies Act 1993, all companies must have at least 1 director who is ordinarily resident in the country.
 However, the shareholders can be of any nationality, ensuring full 100% foreign ownership.
 Kindly refer to these important considerations: